Yandex Cloud

 Note

-To enhance your security, we use HTTP request data to improve our machine learning (ML) models.
-You can disable the use of this information in the management console when creating a security profile or later in its settings.
+To enhance your security, we use HTTP request data to train our machine learning (ML) models.
+You can disable the use of this data in the management console when creating a security profile or later in its settings.

 Management console